Shell-model calculation with density-dependent interaction for $pf$-shell nuclei: Results and discussion

 \subsection{Excited states}

 In Sect.~\ref{sec:gs}, the calculations with the density-dependent interactions provide a good description of the binding energies, spin, and parity for the $pf$-shell nuclei.
-These quantities have also been systematically studied using mean-field methods and can be compared with our approach.
-It is important to calculate not only ground states but also excited states to further analyze the underlying shell structure and the performance of the models.
+It is also important to calculate not only ground states but also excited states to further analyze the underlying shell structure and the performance of the models.
 Low-lying excitation spectra are important observables, and their changes with neutron number provide insights into the evolution of the nuclear structure.
 Figure \ref{fig:evenNienespec} shows the theoretical energy spectra in the even-mass $^{56-66}$Ni isotopes compared with the experimental data.
-The Gogny-D1S and GT2 results in the excited states of the $^{58}$Ni and $^{62}$Ni isotopes are in good agreement with the experimental data, however, the $2^+_1$ excitation energy of $^{56}$Ni is underestimated by these two functionals.
+The Gogny-D1S and GT2 results for the excited states of the $^{58}$Ni and $^{62}$Ni isotopes are in good agreement with the experimental data; however, the $2^+_1$ excitation energy of $^{56}$Ni is underestimated by these two functionals.
 Experimental results for $^{56}$Ni exhibit a relatively high excitation energy of the first excited state, indicating the magicity of $N=Z=28$.

 Figure~\ref{fig:oddNienespec} shows the energy spectra of odd-mass Ni isotopes.
+For $^{55}$Ni, the energy levels obtained from the experimental data, GXPF1A, and M3Y-P6 interactions show a clearly different behavior from those calculated using the Gogny-D1S and GT2 interactions.
+The excitation energies given by Gogny-D1S and GT2 are significantly smaller than the experimental values and those obtained with GXPF1A and M3Y-P6.
+The latter interactions describe the $N = 28$ magicity, whereas the former fail to do.
 The first excitation energies of $^{57}$Ni calculated with Gogny-D1S and GT2 are comparable to the experimental data and the GXPF1A results, although the $2_1^+$ excitation energy is significantly underestimated for $^{56}$Ni.
 In $^{61,63}$Ni, inversions of ground-state spins are observed with only a small energy difference.

 Among the three functionals, the M3Y-P6 results reproduce the experimental data relatively well, with an accuracy comparable to that of GXPF1A.
-The M3Y-P6 interaction provides a good description of the low-lying excitation energies for even-mass and odd-mass Ni isotopes, whereas Gogny-D1S and GT2 fail for $^{56}$Ni.
+The M3Y-P6 interaction provides a good description of the low-lying excitation energies for even-mass and odd-mass Ni isotopes, whereas Gogny-D1S and GT2 fail for $^{55}$Ni and $^{56}$Ni.
 This indicates that the former provides a better description of the shell structure for the Ni isotopes than the latter.